sumansaksh/sumansaksh/README.md

 </div>

-🔭 I’m currently working as Instructional Asociate at masai
+🔭 I’m currently working as an Instructional Associate at Masai School

-🌱 I’m currently learning Backend development
+🌱 I’m currently learning MERN-STACK

-🤝 I am always open and excited to learn and work with like minded people and want to be a successful developer.
+🤝 I am always open and excited to learn and work in a group.

 ## 🛠 Technologies and tools